1987 Argentine legislative election

-The Argentine legislative elections of 1987 were held on 6 September.
-Voters chose their legislators and governors, with a turnout of 83.6%.
+Legislative elections were held in Argentina on 6 September 1987.
+Voters chose their legislators and governors, with a turnout of 84%.
 The ruling Radical Civic Union lost their majority in the Chamber of Deputies.

 Background

 The domestic and international esteem President Raúl Alfonsín earned for advancing the Trial of the Juntas suffered in December 1986, when on his initiative, Congress passed the Full Stop Law, which limited the civil trials against roughly 300 officers implicated in the 1976-79 Dirty War against dissidents to those indicted within 60 days of the law's passage, a tall order given the reluctance of many victims and witnesses to testify.
 These concessions did not placate hard-liners in the Argentine military who, though in a minority, put Argentina's hard-earned Democracy at risk in April 1987, when a group identified as Carapintadas ("painted faces," from their use of camouflage paint) loyal to Army Major Aldo Rico staged a mutiny of the important Army training base of Campo de Mayo during the Easter weekend.
 Negotiating in person with the rebels after four days of national suspense, Alfonsín secured their surrender, memorably announcing that "the house is in order."

 The goodwill this earned Alfonsín and his centrist Radical Civic Union (UCR) began to erode when in June, Congress passed Alfonsín's Law of Due Obedience, granting immunity to officers implicated in crimes against humanity on the basis of "due obedience."
 This law, condemned by Amnesty International, among others, effectively halted most remaining prosecutions of Dirty War criminals.

 The economy, too, became increasingly challenging.
 The 1985 Austral Plan had helped lead to a recovery in 1986; but frequent wage freezes ordered by the Economy Minister, Juan Sourrouille, kept real wages from rising, and GDP remained below its 1980 peak, in any case.
 A sharp fall in global commodity prices had evaporated the nation's US$4 billion trade surplus by 1987, and foreign debt interest payments could only be financed with more public debt, helping lead to a sudden halving of the value of the Argentine austral after May.
 Inflation (4% a month in May) rose to 14% in August, and though GDP grew modestly, real wages slid by around 8%.